 Field Name Length in Bytes Reason for exchange Aircraft Fixed 16 Bytes Gateway needs IPv6 address to exchange IPS Nomadic IP length of an IPv6 information.
 This is especially true when logon Address address is via AVLC.

-Tail Number 2 Bytes Tail number length can be variable.
-This allows Length in Bytes for 0 to 65535 characters in the tail number Tail Number Variable - but must Tail numbers are needed for ACARS match value in above conversions. row Flight ID 2 Bytes Flight ID length can be variable.
-This field allows Length in Bytes for 0 to 65535 characters in the Flight ID Flight ID Variable - but must Flight ID is required for ACARS Conversions. match value in above row Random Message 6 Bytes Random message number for MIC generation. number for The value will be the sequence value for this downlinks message.
+Field Name Length in Bytes Reason for exchange Aircraft ATN/OSI Address 20 Bytes Gateway needs this for ATN translation Length in Bytes 1 Byte Contains the Tail number length (1 st nibble) and Flight ID length (2 nd nibble), both can be variable.
+This allows for 0 to 15 characters in both Tail Number Variable - but must match the tail # length value in the Length in Bytes field (1 st nibble) Tail numbers are needed for ACARS conversions.
+Flight ID Variable - but must match the flight ID length value in the Length in Bytes field (2 nd nibble) Flight ID is required for ACARS Conversions.
+Random Message number for downlinks 6 Bytes Random message number for MIC generation.
+The value will be the sequence value for this message.
 Each additional transmitted message from this point will increment the value by 1.
-Value rolls over when necessary from 0xFF FF FF FF FF to 0x00 00 00 00 00.
+Value rolls over when necessary from 0xFF FF FF FF FF FF to 0x00 00 00 00 00.

-3.5.4 DTLS Login
+5.3.4 DTLS Login